-What To Expect at the First Orthodontist Appointment
+What Can You Expect From the First Orthodontist Appointment?

 Many orthodontists begin with introductions to the staff and a tour of the office to help patients feel more comfortable.
 Generally, the first appointment's goal is to determine if treatment is needed and — if so — where to start.
 The orthodontist will direct your child to the dental chair and give a thorough examination.
 They will look at the position of the child's teeth and ask the child to bite down so they can observe how the top and bottom teeth come together to identify any malocclusions or irregularities in the bite.
 The orthodontist might also take photographs or x-rays to identify any internal problems with the jaw structure or teeth.